Guide to Stockton, California’s Growing Seasons

 Stockton's amazing produce is available throughout the year, but some items are only grown at certain times.
 To make sure you won't be in for any surprises when you visit the farm, farm stand or farmers' market, take a look at what you can expect in Stockton's fields during each season.

 In fact, asparagus played a large role in landing Stockton on the agricultural map in 1852 and has grown to be one of California's largest crops.
-It can now be found growing on 15,000 acres of prime farmland.

 Select berries also start coming in this time of year, including strawberries in March and cherries in April.
+You may even spot a U-Pick Farm opening up.
+Nothing screams spring better than picking and eating locally grown berries, still warm from the sun!

 Right on the cusp of summer, sometime in May, farm stands begin offering stone fruits, including apricots, nectarines, peaches and plums.
 More berries begin appearing as well, like blueberries.